bovrhovn/agentic-ai-demo/README.md

 - **AgenticAI.SimpleAgentWithPlugin**: A simple agent that uses another agent as a tool - writer and retrieval.
 Code is in [`AgenticAI/AgenticAI.SimpleAgent`](AgenticAI/AgenticAI.SimpleAgentWihPlugin).
 - **AgenticAI.AgentWithStrategies**: Simple demonstration to use different agents with different execution strategies to control the flow with models only.
 Code is in [`AgenticAI/AgenticAI.AgentWithStrategies`](AgenticAI/AgenticAI.AgentWithStrategies).
 - **AgenticAI.SemanticKernelProcceses**: Simple demonstration to use Semantic Kernel to demonstrate how to create a simple process with a loop and a conditional exit.
 Code is in [`AgenticAI/AgenticAI.SemanticKernelProcesses`](AgenticAI/AgenticAI.SemanticKernelProcesses).
+- **AgenticAI.HandoffStrategy**: Demonstration of how to use handoff strategy to control the flow of the agent.
+Code is in [`AgenticAI/AgenticAI.HandoffStrategy`](AgenticAI/AgenticAI.HandoffStrategy).

 To run the demo, you need to set up the environment by installing [.NET](https://dot.net).
 You can use editors like [Visual Studio](https://visualstudio.microsoft.com/) or [Visual Studio Code](https://code.visualstudio.com/) to help running the demos.
 Dotnet CLI is a cross-platform toolchain for developing, building, running, and publishing .NET applications.
 You can use it to run the demos from the command line.